06/01/2010 – 29.8 miles/55.1 miles

 I more expected a faceplant out the starting gate.
 Like bringing a knife to a gun fight, proceeding to fall on said knife.
 The little soldier with his too-big helmet and too-big sword.
 A beginning an end, all in one fell swoop.
 But no such luck.
 I am still here.

 Cycling today was a massive smack of reality.
 Within 20 minutes of leaving camp I was climbing continuously to a summit of approx. 2000 ft. (starting from sea level).
-Got quite delirious in the process, realizing I had not nearly enough water and far too much weight to haul.
-I can feel the gravity riding me.
+Got quite unhappily delirious in the process, realizing I had not nearly enough water and far too much weight to haul.
+I can feel the gravity riding me already.
 Eventually peaked after getting some cold + delicious water from a road crew, and began a glorious descent.
 Problem of course is that the downhill portion lasts a fraction of the uphill, only to have to face the latter once again.
 Hard time.
 Eventually made it to and past Crescent City, through towering redwoods, to a county campsite at a cost of $10.
 Had kidney beans + rehydrated steak jerky + avocado for dinner.
 Good but not great.
 After evading paying the site fee for as long as possible before finally forking it over, read a bit and now about to crash hard.
 Good first push.